 4 Quarterly Community Meetings

-Throughout 2019, SPAR offered free Historic Preservation Workshops to our community.
-Five workshops were hosted at the Wells Fargo Community Center throughout the year with 15-20 current and potential Springfield residents at each.
-We partnered with the City of Jacksonville’s Planning and Development Department staff to administer informative presentations about different aspects of what is expected when renovating historic properties.
-Presentations focused on guidelines for windows, doors, and fencing, as well as the COA Process for both residents and real estate agents.
-Through our promotion of these events, we’ve had other preservation-focused nonprofits from elsewhere in the country reach out to us for guidance on how to host their own workshops.
+In 2021, SPAR offered two free Historic Preservation Workshops to our community, which were graciously sponsored by Southern Brothers Inspections.
+Both workshops were held in the brand new VyStar Community Collaboration Space at the SPAR Building with 15-20 current and potential Springfield residents at each event.
+SPAR partnered with the City of Jacksonville’s Planning and Development Department staff to administer an informative presentation about different aspects of what is expected when renovating historic properties.
+The presentation focused on guidelines for windows, doors, and fencing, as well as the COA Process for both residents and real estate agents.
+Guest speaking at both workshops was Mark Riccaboni of Southern Brothers Inspections.
+Mark identified and discussed the five most common issues found during inspections of historic district properties and how to solve them.

-With all of the success of Springfield’s Sesquicentennial, we expect 2020 to be another impactful year.
-We hope you will continue to support, not only SPAR’s energies and efforts, but to help us vocally advocate to everyone in Jacksonville about our beloved one square mile historic community of Springfield.
+SPAR would like to take this opportunity to thank LISC, the Cultural Council of Greater Jacksonville, and the State of Florida for their continued support, as well as our ardent sponsors, donors, and volunteers.
+SPAR is looking forward to 2022 and we hope you will continue to support, not only SPAR’s energies and efforts, but to help us vocally advocate to everyone in Jacksonville about our beloved one square mile historic community of Springfield.